 Coupeville High School's discipline philosophy is proactive.
-All staff members take steps to eliminate behavior issues before they occur.
+All staff members take steps to prevent or de-escalate behavior issues before they occur.
 Students are provided clear direction and consequences for inappropriate behavior.
 Should a student fail to comply with established school guidelines the following interventions may occur.